The Group Executive Board (GEB) is responsible for the day to day running of Shaw Trust.

 Jo Morgan, Chief Executive Officer, Shaw Education Trust

 Jo joined the Trust in 2015 from Ofsted where she worked as the Regional Director for the North West, and National Director for Initial Teacher Education.
 Prior to that, Jo held several secondary headships; was a National Leader of Education; led a National Support School, and Teaching School.
 Jo has also worked extensively in education strategy locally and nationally.

 Austin joined Shaw Trust in in 2012 from Remploy and now leads Shaw Trust’s Charitable and Enterprise activities.
 Austin’s primary background has been spent in Social Enterprise, National Employment Programmes and Local Economic Development.
-Austin also has responsibility across the Shaw Trust Group for our Health and Wellbeing activity which includes our Community Health and Wellbeing services, the development of our national IPS programme and our Wellbeing Practitioner activity.
+Austin also has responsibility across Shaw Trust for our Health and Wellbeing activity which includes our Community Health and Wellbeing services, the development of our national IPS programme and our Wellbeing Practitioner activity.